 That’s precisely why we’ve created this list of 10 reasons why you should never upload video files to your own web server — particularly if your site is hosted on a shared server.
 Let’s dive in.

 10 Reasons Why You Should Never Host Your Own Videos

 1.Videos Require a LOT of Server Bandwidth

 Video files can be quite large in size.
 Unlike images—which are typically measured in kilobytes—an HD video file can easily weigh in at more than 100 MB.
-Now, imagine what will happen to your shared hosting server when dozens of folks attempt to watch the same video at the same time.
+Now, imagine what will happen to your server when dozens of folks attempt to watch the same video at the same time.